BrightspaceUI/core/components/list/README.md

 **Methods:**

+- `getListItemCount`: gets the length of the items within the list
+- `getListItemPosition` (Object): gets the position of the given element within the list
 - `getSelectionInfo` (Object): gets the `state` (`listSelectionStates`) and `keys` (Array) for the selected items
 - `toggleSelectAll`: toggles the selection state of all items